JHU-PL-Lab/www-fpse/coding_guidlines.md

 module Set = Set.Make (T)
 ```

 **`module type S`**.
 When a module type is implemented by a functor, it is typical to call that module type `S`.
 While not descriptive by itself, the enclosing module provides the context.
 For example, `Set.S` is the module type of sets, and `Set.Make` is a functor that produces modules with type `Set.S`.
+Like naming your types `t`, this keeps modules focused--the `Set` module contains little more than `S` and `Make`.

 **Contain syntax in submodules**.
 Sugar does have its place in your code, and that place is in submodules.
 If you define custom operators or `let`-syntax, then put them in submodules such as `Infix` and `Syntax` respectively, rather than in the top level.
 This keeps the default interface uncluttered and requires users to explicitly opt into the additional syntax.
 For example, with a monad,